THE BEST NEWSLETTER ANYWHERE

 you can get a username with several functions - os.userInfo()

-that returns an object contains the following information
+that returns an object containing the following information

 os.userInfo()

-: returns object containing username and home directory
+: returns an object containing username and home directory

 os.userInfo().username